Solitaire Ring Meaning and Symbolism

 That kind of elegant efficiency is part of the solitaire ring's symbolism.
 And it is a welcome bit of minimalism in a world full of oversharing and noisy messaging.
 It says “already engaged” in the simplest, politest way possible.
 Now, the precise meaning of that arrangement might vary from couple to couple — solitaire diamond rings are also popular as pre-engagement rings and promise rings — but the gist is pretty clear.

-A solitaire doesn’t have side stones to amplify its sparkle like other types of rings, but the lack of ornamentation means that less of the stone itself is hidden.
+A solitaire doesn’t have side stones or a shank adorned with pave diamonds to amplify its sparkle like other types of rings, but the lack of ornamentation means that less of the stone itself is hidden.
 Even when a solitaire setting is raised, the prongs are usually exceedingly thin, so you can see exactly what it is.
 That’s why solitaire rings are symbols of vulnerability and sincerity.

 Who Are Solitaire Rings for?

 Anyone can wear a solitaire ring, of course.
+These rings are very versatile.
 The classic look of a solitaire ring, like a simple black dress or a pair of aviator sunglasses, makes it easy for anyone to look good wearing it.
 You can even find solitaire rings with a rose gold or yellow gold metal band to fit your personal preferences.
-However, solitaire rings do tend to flatter certain hand types more than others:
+Platinum, sterling silver and white gold are good options, too.
+However, solitaire diamond engagement rings do tend to flatter certain hand types more than others:

 People with Smaller Hands

 While solitaire rings flatter all hand sizes and shapes, they’re especially stylish if you have smaller hands.
-Smaller hand sizes benefit from simpler, more classic solitaire designs.
+Smaller hand sizes benefit from simpler, more classic solitaire designs and diamond shapes.
 It’s easier to stylistically overwhelm small hands than larger ones, so people with smaller hands tend to look best in more minimalist stylings.

 Classic Tastes